Associate Professor, Advertising and Coordinator for Special Projects

 M.F.A., School of Art Institute of Chicago

 Graduating from the nation’s top universities with degrees in sculpture and advertising, Assoc.
-Professor Bridget Camden has played an integral role over the past nine years in transforming the Richard T. Robertson School of Media and Culture’s creative advertising track into the high caliber program it is today.
-Camdem serves as the School's Coordinator for Community Outreach and Recruitment.
+Professor Bridget Camden has played an integral role over the past years in transforming the Richard T. Robertson School of Media and Culture’s creative advertising track into the high-caliber program it is today.
+Camden serves as the School's Coordinator for Special Projects.

 Camden first came to VCU as an undergraduate student, earning her Bachelor of Fine Art in sculpture.
 She then went on to the School of The Art Institute of Chicago, graduating with a Master of Fine Art.
 Camden later returned to VCU, earning her Master of Science in art direction from the Adcenter (now the Brandcenter).
 She has more than 20 years of professional creative advertising and visual arts experience, including the film industry.